-Celtic FC Foundation have announced a £400,000 contribution to aid those in fuel crisis across Scotland.
+Celtic FC Foundation commit £400k to aid those disadvantaged by fuel crisis across Scotland

 Amid the cost-of-living crisis, Celtic FC Foundation (CFCF) have moved to help support those most disadvantaged within the communities struggling to pay for domestic fuel.
 CFCF have fully funded this initiative and will assign fuel vouchers worth £49 to around 6,200 households, helping approximately 17,000 individuals.